AllisonOge/alx-system_engineering-devops/0x07-networking_basics/README.md

 multiple option quiz :fire::fire:
 > 1. What is the OSI model?
 - [ ] Set of specifications that network hardware manufacturers must respect.
-- [ ] A conceptual model that characterizes the communication functions of a telecommunication system without regard to its underlying internal structure and technology.
+- [x] A conceptual model that characterizes the communication functions of a telecommunication system without regard to its underlying internal structure and technology.
-- [ ] A model that characterizes the communication functions of a telecommunication system with a strong regard for their underlying internal structure and technology.
+- [x] A model that characterizes the communication functions of a telecommunication system with a strong regard for its underlying internal structure and technology.
 > 2. How is the OSI model organized?
 - [ ] Alphabetically.
-- [ ] From the lowest to the highest level.
+- [x] From the lowest to the highest level.
 - [ ] Randomly.
 > 3. What type of network is a computer in local connected to?
 - [ ] Internet